Emmanuel-Favour/MLIP-Neural-Equivariant-Inter-atomic-Potential---NequIP-/README.md

 ### First Machine Learning Project in Computational Catalysis

-- This repository contains my first hands-on exploration into the application of machine learning for computational catalysis, using the NequIP model to predict energy and forces of atomic interactions from molecular dynamics trajectory data.
+This repository contains my first hands-on exploration into the application of machine learning for computational catalysis, using the NequIP model to predict energy and forces of atomic interactions from molecular dynamics trajectory data.

-- The goal is to train a neural network potential capable of accurately modeling atomic forces and energies for a Silicon system, and to explore the workflow of dataset preparation, training, testing, and deployment.
+The goal is to train a neural network potential capable of accurately modeling atomic forces and energies for a Silicon system, and to explore the workflow of dataset preparation, training, testing, and deployment.

 ### 📌 Project Overview
-Model: NequIP (Neural Equivariant Interatomic Potentials)
+Model: NequIP (Neural Equivariant Interatomic Potentials) using the Equivariant Graph Neural Network (EGNN) architecture

 Data: Silicon AIMD (NVT ensemble, T = 800 K) trajectory